nktice/AMD-AI/ROCm6.0.md

 Models
 If you're new to this - new models can be downloaded from the shell via a python script, or from a form in the interface.
-There are lots of them - http://huggingface.co Generally the GPTQ models by TheBloke are likely to load.
-The 30B/33B models will load on 24GB of VRAM, but may error, or run out of memory depending on usage and parameters.
+There are lots of them - http://huggingface.co Generally the GPTQ models by TheBloke are likely to load... https://huggingface.co/TheBloke  The 30B/33B models will load on 24GB of VRAM, but may error, or run out of memory depending on usage and parameters.
+Worthy of mention, TurboDerp ( author of the exllama loaders ) has been posting exllamav2 ( exl2 ) processed versions of models - https://huggingface.co/turboderp ( for use with exllamav2 loader ) - when downloading, note the --branch option.

 To get new models note the ~/text-generation-webui directory has a program " download-model.py " that is made for downloading models from HuggingFace's collection.